What is a first look?

 2. the first look is always more intimate and emotional than the "traditional" way.

 I like to create an intimate sitting for a couple's First Look so that it feels as you've imaged it at the altar, only better.
 You get to give each other a big embrace, kiss, talk and cry together, and spend time enjoying the moment.
 The alternative is much different than most people realize.
 With all those people watching, there is pressure to perform.
-Nerves will get the best of anyone, and instead of giving your groom a big hug and kiss, you have to get right into formalities, leaving no time to just enjoy the moment and look at each other.
+Nerves will get the best of anyone, and instead of giving your groom a big hug and kiss, you have to get right into formalities, leaving no time to just enjoy the moment and admire each other.
 I guarantee you will barely remember that moment if you wait until the ceremony.
 With an audience and a schedule to keep, before you know it, the ceremony is over and the party begins, and you have no time to just enjoy being together on your Wedding Day.
 And in my experience, the emotions at the altar for couples that DO a First Look are also much more evident.
 You won't be as nervous, and can relax and enjoy that part of the day.
 It actually doesn't take anything away from that moment at the altar!
 The Groom still has that experience and reaction that you've dreamed of, the moment he sees you across the room as you head toward him to become his Wife.
+(He’s more relaxed, and won’t hide that emotion as quickly!)

 3. Your wedding day is a story to be told, full of moments and memories. don't let old tradition take that away.

 We live in a society laced with broken tradition and unique ideas when it comes to weddings.
 This tradition started thousands of years ago when arranged marriages were the thing (and also part of the reason for the veil).
 We have been given the opportunity to choose who to spend the rest of our lives with, and to document it.
 So why hold on to parts of that old tradition?
-Remember: It probably isn't going to be as memorable as you think (see #2) and if the more intimate and relaxed images are more important to you, tradition isn't the way to go.
+Remember: It probably isn't going to be as memorable as you think (see #2) and if the more intimate and relaxed images appeal to you, tradition isn't the way to go.

 4. You can't tell a full story with a half-day.